tetcoin/ethkey/README.md

 Commands:
-    info               Display public and address of the secret. generate           Generates new ethereum key.
+    info               Display public and address of the secret. generate           Generates new vapory key.
     random             Random generation.
     prefix             Random generation, but address must start with a prefix brain              Generate new key from string seed.